 Our lodging is a motel not too far from Perth airport.
 We drop our bags and call a cab into town.
 After a crucial bento box meal, we venture to the Apple Store to retrieve the laptop.
-It’s good as new, meaning it’s a fucking tabula rasa.
-All everything has been wiped from its memory.
-A bittersweet reunion.
+It’s as good as new, meaning it’s a fucking tabula rasa.
+All everything, every shred of my nonsense, has been wiped from its memory.
+Such a bittersweet reunion.
 But thank you again, Apple Care.
 I purchase an Aussie power converter as a show of good faith.

 It’s next to a barbershop.
 I duck in for a trim.
 Ali has gently chided me for my shaggy look for a while now.
 “A one-and-a-half (clipper) and just tapered down the back,” I say.
 The stylist nods.
 Clumps of not-very-long hair tumble down the nylon.
 She asks if I’d like to have my eyebrows trimmed.
 I decline.
 “You’re not Scottish?” she says.
 I look startled.
 “Scottish men never trim their eyebrows.”
 That explains so much.
 Ali’s new sandals, it turns out, are meant for maneuvering from the chaise to the poolside bar, not for distance walking.
 I hope her blisters aren’t too bad.